EyebrowHairs/eyebrowhairs.zettel.page/Digital Garden Terms of Service.md

 ## For Visitors
 Welcome!
 You are now browsing a [Digital Garden](https://joelhooks.com/digital-garden).
 This is my personal space for [Learning In Public](https://www.swyx.io/writing/learn-in-public) (not entirely, but somewhat).
 I am a lifelong learner so everything is a Work-In-Progress like me, but I do not let perfectionism get in the way (well, I try not to…that is a struggle for me).
 That means that what you read here is not authoritative or complete, and is not representative of my best work.

 However, it is representative of my interests and current state of knowledge, and if you have the same interests, then this space is also yours to use as a reference.
-Feedback and social sharing is welcome - that is the whole point of being public! ([[202006201337]] me)
+Feedback and social sharing is welcome - that is the whole point of being public! ([[Contact]] me)

 ### 1. Right to Be Wrong
 I have a right to be wrong or incomplete in my Digital Garden, either due to paucity of time or knowledge.
 You will not hold this, or my readership, against me because I will keep learning, with your help.
 Everything in the Digital Garden is a living document and I will retract or rephrase things I no longer agree with.